JackRiales/Die/README.md

 as make them confused and angry as they try and parse out your code.
 It's a simple language, based on the ideas of Brainfuck.

+This language is still being built, so if you want to contribute please be advised that changes to the specifications are likely and your code may become deprecated quickly.

 I don't personally recommend using this language.
 But you're certainly welcome to do so!

 ## Building ##